Umuzi-org/tech-department/content/topics/java-specific/oop-basics/_index.md

 }
 ```

-Read more to gain futher undestanding on [OOP concepts](https://beginnersbook.com/2013/04/oops-concepts/)
+Read more to gain further understanding on [OOP concepts](https://beginnersbook.com/2013/04/oops-concepts/)